kristenflorey/markdown-notes/authentication.md

   - Whereas encryption is a two-way function, hashing is a one-way function. **Hashed values cannot be translated back to their original input values.**
   - Now, whereas encryption is meant to protect data in transit, hashing is meant to verify that a file or piece of data hasn’t been altered—that it is authentic
     - Every hash value is unique.
 If two different files produce the same unique hash value this is called a collision and it makes the algorithm essentially useless.
-- Hashing is a popular way to
+- Hashing is a popular way of storing passwords.

 #### Salting